Why Boundaries are Essential for Teens and Young Adults

 How Boundaries Evolve as Your Child Grows

-Boundaries should adapt as your teen matures.
+Boundaries aren’t static.
+They must evolve to support your teen’s development and growing need for autonomy.
 Early on, your rules might be more rigid, but over time, you can give your teen more autonomy based on their ability to demonstrate responsibility.
 For example, if your teen consistently meets curfew, you could allow them an extra hour on weekends.
 This approach helps build trust and rewards good behavior.

 Some tips to keep in mind as you adjust boundaries: